← All posts

 The opening question

 Some background.
 JollySammy is a greedy little squirrel.
 On a good autumn morning he can see ten pinecones scattered on the forest floor, and every fibre of his gluttonous heart wants to crack all ten at once.
-There is only one problem: JollySammy has exactly one mouth.
-So the daydream of ten simultaneous nuts collides with a hard fact — some nuts he can stuff into his cheeks and gnaw side by side without any trouble, but some are the messy, sticky kind that he has to crack open and eat alone, or he ends up with sap all over the other nuts.
-And here’s the part that keeps him up at night: when he does nibble several at once, the empty shells drop out of his cheeks in whatever order they happen to finish — so he had better remember which shell belonged to which nut, or he’ll swear blind he already ate one he hasn’t touched.
+He has exactly one mouth.
+So the daydream of ten simultaneous nuts runs into a hard fact.
+Some nuts he can stuff into his cheeks and gnaw side by side without any trouble.
+Some are the messy, sticky kind that he has to crack open and eat alone, or he ends up with sap all over the other nuts.
+And when he does nibble several at once, the empty shells drop out of his cheeks in whatever order they happen to finish, so he had better remember which shell belonged to which nut, or he’ll swear blind he already ate one he hasn’t touched.

 First, the thing to be handled.
 A single assistant message can carry text and several tool calls at the same time: